pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 The base model reasonably fit the available index data with the exception of the most recent two years of the \gls{s-wcgbt}.
 The fit to the \gls{s-tri} was relatively flat across the entire timeseries (1980-2004; Figure \ref{fig:fitsTri1}).
 An extra parameter was used to estimate additional variance beyond that estimated by the geostatistical model for this survey.
 The model fit to the \gls{s-wcgbt} indices appropriately captured the lack of trend in the early and middle portions of the timeseries, but struggled to fully capture the recent increase in abundance displayed by the indices (Figure \ref{fig:fitscombo}).
 The model fit for this survey only just falls within the estimated confidence interval for the 2021 and 2022 indices.
 This could be, in part, due to the lack of index data from 2020 (surveys were not conducted due to the ongoing COVID-19 pandemic), which may have helped the model more accurately capture the increase.

 #### Fishery Discard Rates
-The model reasonably fit the discard rates for all three fisheries fleets.
-The three timeblocks, carried over and extended where necessary from the 2013 model, allowed for the declining trend in discards for the North Trawl fleet to be adequately captured, however, there is a period from 2015-2018 where discard rates for the North Trawl fleet are exceptionally low, that the model fails to fully capture (Figure \ref{fig:northtrl_disc}).
-Discards rates in the Southern Trawl fleet are well fit 2006-2014, before and after which the model systematically underestimates the observed discards rates (Figure \ref{fig:southtrl_disc}).
-The discard rates for the coastwide Non-Trawl fleet are exceptionally well fit by the model, and there is no evidence that time blocking is necessary for this fleet (Figure \ref{fig:nontrl_disc}).
+The model  fit the discard rates for all three fisheries fleets quite well (Figure \ref{fig:northtrl_disc}; Figure \ref{fig:southtrl_disc}; Figure \ref{fig:nontrl_disc}).
+The timeblocking scheme for retention that was inherited from the 2013 model was expanded to encompass a variety of additional changes in fishing behavior and observed patterns in the data.
+The final set of timeblocks are provided in Figure \ref{fig:timeblocks}, and justification for their use is presented in Section 3.2.4.2.

 #### Fishery Length Compositions
 The base model fit the fishery and discard length compositions reasonably well in aggregate (Figure \ref{fig:lencomps_all}), though there was significant annual variability in the quality of fit, often due to differences in effective sample sizes.
 The South trawl and Non-trawl fleets were exceptionally well fit by the model, while the model fit to the length compositions from the North trawl fleet underestimated the scale of the peak of the distribution.
 This type of misfit was similarly observed in the model fits on an annual basis, with all years 2018-2022 displaying a similar underestimation of either the location or scale of the peak of the distribution (Figures \ref{fig:ntrawl_comps_1} - \ref{fig:ntrawl_comps_2}).
 The exact causes of this under-estimation remain unknown at this time, but could be due to subtle changes in selectivity or availability.
-The effect of including time-varying selectivity was assessed in a sensitivity analysis (see **Section 3.4.2.4** for details).
+Time-varying selectivity in the form selectivity time-blocks slightly improved overall fit to the length composition data.
+The final set of timeblocks are provided in Figure \ref{fig:timeblocks}, and justification for their use is presented in Section 3.2.4.2.

 Trawl discards length compositions were well fit by the model in both the north and south regions, while the model struggled to adequately fit discard compositions from the Non-Trawl fleet (Figure \ref{fig:lencomps_all}).
 The Non-Trawl discards were of a larger size and were generally more dispersed than the discard compositions in the two trawl fleets, a feature the model did pick up on, but the model fit a wide plateau rather than narrow peak to these composition data.
 This is likely due to the wide variability in annual length compositions seen in this fleet, as well as the wide spatial coverage.